askomics/flaskomics/docs/abstraction.md

 During integration of TSV/CSV, GFF and BED files, AskOmics create RDF triples that describe the data.
 This set of triple are called *Abstraction*. *Abstraction* is a set of RDF triples who describes the data.
 This triples define *Entities*, *Attributes* and *Relations*.
 Abstraction is used to build the *Query builder*.

 Raw RDF can be integrated into AskOmics.
 In this case, abstraction have to be built manually.
-The following documentation explain how to write an AskOmics abstraction in turtle format.
+The following documentation explain how to write manually write an AskOmics abstraction in turtle format.

 # Namespaces